GLOBAL TRADE WAR

 For example, the U.S. announced in March 2019 that it intends to terminate the Generalized System of Preferences program (GSP) of India and Turkey, affecting USD 7.4 billion in imports to the United States that were given duty-free status.

-The trade deficit between the U.S. and Thailand has been quite constant over the past five years, amounting to around USD 20 billion per year.
-It can therefore be considered as a minor issue and stable condition for the U.S. government and higher tariffs are unlikely to be put into place in the near future.
+The trade deficit between the U.S. and Thailand has been quite constant over the past five years, amounting to around USD 20 billion per year, which does not seem much when compared with China's trade deficit of nearly USD 420 billion in 2018.
+It might be therefore considered as a minor issue and a stable condition for the U.S. government, which would mean that higher tariffs are unlikely to be put into place in the near future.

-However, this is not the case for Vietnam, which is regarded to be the winner of the trade war and the the most preferred alternative production location for Western and Chinese companies.
-Since the beginning of the trade war Vietnam's exports to the U.S. have surged and the trade deficit has already more than doubled since 2013, from around USD 20 billion to almost USD 45 billion in March 2019.
+However, this is not the case for Vietnam, which is regarded to be the winner of the trade war and the most preferred alternative production location for Western and Chinese companies.
+Since the beginning of the trade war Vietnam's exports to the U.S. have surged and the trade deficit has almost tripled since 2013, from around USD 20 billion to more than USD 55 billion in 2019.

-In this connection, it also raises the question whether a small country like Vietnam is able to compensate the necessary volume of a production shifting from China, given the fact that the U.S. - China Trade War was not the first trigger and a production shifting from China by foreign and even Chinese companies has already begun over the past years due to steadily rising labor costs and procurement prices in China.
+In this connection, it also raises the question whether a small country like Vietnam is able to compensate the necessary volume of a production shifting from China, given the fact that the trade war was not the first trigger and a production shifting from China by foreign and even Chinese companies has already begun over the past years due to steadily rising labor costs and procurement prices in China.

 It can therefore be compared to a first come, first serve sell-off situation as it is obvious that Vietnam alone cannot replace China and meet this growing demand for manufacturing capacities and labor resources.
 This might generate a domino effect with fast increasing labor costs and higher procurement prices and it can be assumed that Vietnam will suffer the same fate as the big neighbor China, but at a faster pace.